Digital Dance \ Biography

 By Drita Kotaji

-Prior to forming Digital Dance in Brussels (Belgium) in the summer of 1978, Jerry WX (born Jean-Pierre Poirier in 1956) and Stephan Barbery (born Stéphane Maes in 1961) were closely involved in the local punk scene.
+Prior to forming Digital Dance in Brussels (Belgium) in the summer of 1978, Jerry WX (born Jean-Pierre Poirier in 1956) and Stephan Barbery (born Stéphane Maes in 1961) had been closely involved in the local punk scene.

 Jerry WX played with Chainsaw (with Dan MacCroll, Bob Seytor and Micky Mike), the very first Brussels punk band in 1976, and a year later with X-Pulsion (with Peter Schlager and the Klang Brothers).
 Stephan Barbery played with Thrills (with Xavier S., Luc de Meersman and Alain Lefebvre) from 1977 to 1978.
 During this period X-Pulsion, Thrills and a third band called Streets (Bob Seytor, Phil Wauquaire, Jean-Michel Druart and Michel Zylbersztajn) played many gigs together, often swapping instruments and members.